 Supplies: Red and Green Felt, Fiberfill, Scissors, Sewing Machine, Red and Green thread for some hand stitching.

-Cut the radish out using red felt for the body and green felt for the leaves.
+Using this pattern, cut the radish out using red felt for the body and green felt for the leaves.

 Arrange the first 2 sections of the body, tucking the leaves in the middle.
 The leaves should be arranged with the thinner piece in the middle and the wider 2 pieces on the outside.
 Take care in arranging the leaves so that you are only sewing the bottom of the leaves into the body of the radish.